 10.1.
-Where a teacher is absent on continuous sick leave of more than the authorised number of days set out in Appendix B of this circular, a medical certificate is required.
+Where an employee is absent on continuous sick leave of more than 2 days, a medical certificate is required.
+If a sick absence extends from Friday to Monday inclusive, then a medical certificate must be provided.

-Should a teacher fail to provide a medical certificate to the employer in respect of an absence on sick leave in accordance with the scheme, the employer should contact the teacher to advise that if s/he fails to submit the required medical certification, the employer, following due process, shall record the leave as a period of unapproved sick leave and payment to the teacher will be withdrawn pending a return to duty or compliance with the scheme and may be dealt with under the agreed disciplinary procedures.
+Should an employee fail to provide a medical certificate to the employer in respect of an absence on sick leave in accordance with the scheme, the employer should contact the employee to advise that if s/he fails to submit the required medical certification, the employer, following due process, shall record the leave as a period of unapproved sick leave and payment to the employee will be withdrawn pending a return to duty or compliance with the scheme and may be dealt with as a disciplinary matter.